LaunchCodeEducation/data-analysis-curriculum/content/python-pandas-databases/reading/pandas-databases/_index.md

 ## Create New Table from DataFrame

+After exploring, cleaning, or manipulating data with pandas, you can add that data back into your database.
+In the scenario below we will add a new movie to an existing DataFrame and then store the DataFrame inside of a new table within the sqlite database.

 {{% notice blue Example "rocket" %}}
 We will first start by adding a row to our existing DataFrame: